 Delta 9 Cannabis Inc. (the "Corporation") is a Medical Cannabis Producer regulated by Health Canada under the Access to Cannabis for Medical Purposes Regulations.
 Delta 9 Cannabis Inc. is a publicly traded company on the TSX Venture Exchange under the symbol NINE.
 The Medical Cannabis license is in the name of Delta 9 Bio-Tech Inc., a wholly owned subsidiary of Delta 9 Cannabis Inc. On February 16, 2018, the Manitoba government announced that an opportunity to legally retail recreational cannabis in the province was conditionally awarded to a consortium consisting of Delta 9 Cannabis Inc. and Canopy Growth Corporation.
-The date when recreational cannabis can legally be sold is as yet to be determined.
+The date when recreational cannabis can legally be sold has been announced as October 17, 2018.